wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/io.md

 more time performing IO operations than CPU operations, it is said to be *IO-intensive*.
 If the situation is reversed, the program is said to be *CPU-intensive*.
-For instance, a program that reads a large `jpg` image from disk, reduces the brightness of every pixel (to make the image darker), and writes the modified image to disk is IO-intensive on most standard computers (a lot of data to read/write from/to disk, and very quick computation on this data - in this case perhaps just a simple
+For instance, a program that reads a large jpeg image from disk, reduces the brightness of every pixel (to make the image darker), and writes the modified image to disk is IO-intensive on most standard computers (a lot of data to read/write from/to disk, and very quick computation on this data - in this case perhaps just a simple